Rodeoclash/vodon-pro/README.md

 - 🎥 Watch multiple videos at once, perfectly synchronised together.
 - 🖥️ Supports an _unlimited_ number of videos (restricted by your systems performance)
 - 🖊 Draw on individual frames in each video (Powered by [TLDraw](https://github.com/tldraw/tldraw))
-- ▶ Frame advance and rewind controls.
+- ▶ Frame by frame advance and rewind controls.
 - 🔖 Bookmark system to remind you of critical moments you need to talk about with the team.
 - 💤 Slow motion mode, reduce speed to 10%, 25%, 50%, 75% of the original video.
 - ⏩ Fast motion mode, increase speed to 1.5x, 2x of the original video.